simpleclub/CaTeX/.github/pull_request_template.md

 - [x] I have made myself familiar with the CaTeX [contributing guide](https://github.com/simpleclub/CaTeX/blob/master/CONTRIBUTING.md).
 - [ ] I added a PR description.
-- [ ] I linked all related issues I could find (no links if there are none).
+- [ ] I linked all related issues and PRs I could find (no links if there are none).
 - [ ] If this PR changes anything about the main `catex` or `example` package (also README etc.), I created an entry in `CHANGELOG.md` (`## UPCOMING RELEASE` if the change on its own is not worth an update).